 - More than 0.5 kilogrammes of investment precious metals for personal use;

-- Goods for trade or commercial use the GST on which exceeds S$300; or
+- Goods for trade, commercial or business purposes, in which the GST payable exceeds S$300; or

-- Goods clearly marked as trade samples (excluding liquor and tobacco products) the value of which exceeds S$400
+- Goods clearly marked as trade samples (excluding liquor and tobacco products) the value on which exceeds S$400

 More information on permit requirements is available here.
 Alternatively, you may contact us on (+65) 63552000 or email us at firstname.lastname@example.org.